 As James Altucher says– money only solves money problems.
 Money isn’t the most valuable currency you have.
 Time is.
 Trading time for money shouldn’t be your goal, but rather trading time for purpose.

 Yes, these are incredibly powerful quotes ripe with wisdom, but please read the full article to truly grasp the message.
-You can thank me later by sharing your own stories of how you finally took your own leap.
+Please share your own stories of how you finally took your own leap in the comments below.